 Please note: Changes to your budget or information you provided as part of the LOI may turn an eligible request into an ineligible one.
-If you are planning to make significant changes, we encourage you to contact the grants team to discuss the impact of those changes.
+If you need to make significant changes, we encourage you to contact the grants team to discuss the impact of those changes on your eligibility.

 Approximately three months after an application is submitted, the Foundation will notify all grant applicants of funding decisions.
 Not all applications are funded.
 If an organization is not funded, a brief explanation will be provided.
-If the Board has awarded funding to an organization, Foundation staff will work with the organization to establish the evaluative indicators that the organization will use to measure the grantee’s impact.
+If you receive a grant, we will organize an opportunity to discuss the award and any related expectations.

 - Disbursements: Iowa West Foundation looks at a grantee’s capacity as well as the needs and risks of a particular grant when issuing disbursements.
 The schedule for disbursements will be described in the grant agreement.
 As a general approach, Iowa West Foundation typically issues initial disbursements of 50%, 75%, or 100% of the grant amount.
 If grantees are facing specific cash flow needs, they are encouraged to discuss this with a program officer.